7Block Labs

 A. “Works with any wallet” via EIP‑7702 + sponsored calls

-1. App prepares a wallet_sendCalls request with paymasterService capability.
+1. The app sets up a wallet_sendCalls request that includes the paymasterService capability.

-2. Wallet calls your ERC‑7677 paymaster web service to fill sponsor fields.
+2. The wallet reaches out to your ERC‑7677 paymaster web service to get the sponsor fields sorted out.

 B. “Programmable from day one” via ERC‑4337 smart accounts